nsmony/VIZZIO_Deployment_Platform/design.md

 ---

-### Property 15: Released versions appear for authorized users; grouped by channel
+### Property 15: Released versions appear for authorized users; grouped by deployment

-*For any* released version of a deployment, the Launcher deployment list endpoint SHALL include that version in the response for any user who has been granted access to the parent deployment, and the response SHALL group versions by channel (`stable` / `beta`).
+*For any* released version of a deployment, the Launcher deployment list endpoint SHALL include that version in the response for any user who has been granted access to the parent deployment.
+The Launcher SHALL render the parent deployment once, list its released versions beneath it, preserve each version's `stable` / `beta` channel indicator, and support channel filtering.

 **Validates: Requirements 4.7, 4.8, 7.2**